photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 ### Key-Value Pairs ###

-Collections of key-value pairs are commonly used to set the names and values of environment variables in `docker-compose.yml` files (see below for [additional rules](#docker-compose)):
+Collections of key-value pairs are commonly used to specify the names and values of environment variables in `docker-compose.yml` files (see below for [additional rules](#docker-compose)).
+Similar to [lists](#multiple-values), the keys of related values start at the same indentation level, but without a dash:

 ```yaml
 services: